isomerpages/nlb-biblioasia/_jul-to-sep-2013/Library Networking In Progress: The Jogja Experience.md

   their libraries.
 As part of its efforts to encourage sharing of information and resources, the city has implemented the Jogja Library for All (JLA).
 ---
 #### Yogyakarta is home to several institutions of higher education and their libraries.
-As part of its efforts to encourage sharing of information and resources, the city has implemented the Jogja Library for All.
+As part of its efforts to encourage sharing of information and resources, the city has implemented Jogja Library for All.